US group to its govt: ‘Make in India’ used to justify protectionist measures

-THE WORLD’S largest association of medical device companies, Advanced Medical Technology Association (AdvaMed), is learnt to have conveyed to two senior Trump administration officials that the NDA government’s flagship ‘Make in India’ platform has been used to “justify protectionist measures” — and has “not encouraged US medical technology firms to increase their presence in India”.
+The world’s largest association of medical device companies, Advanced Medical Technology Association (AdvaMed), is learnt to have conveyed to two senior Trump administration officials that the NDA government’s flagship ‘Make in India’ platform has been used to “justify protectionist measures” — and has “not encouraged US medical technology firms to increase their presence in India”.

 The Indian Express has learnt that AdvaMed, in its briefing memo for Commerce Secretary Wilbur Ross and US Trade Representative Robert Lighthizer last year, conveyed that the scheme has been “used by parts of the (Indian) government to justify protectionist measures such as import tariff hikes and preferential market access policies”.